rcasto/ablab/README.md

 # experisimple
 The goal of this project is to be a simple library for enabling experimentation.
-You choose the location to host the experimentation config and supply a unique id (optional) to use for bucketing.
+You choose the location to host the experimentation config and supply a unique id to use for bucketing.

 This library primarily offers the bucketing and the schema for definining experiments via config.